MohammedAl13/Active-Directory-lab/README.md

 In this project, we will set up a Windows Active Directory (AD) lab in Oracle VirtualBox to simulate a basic enterprise network.
 This lab will help you understand Active Directory, networking, and Windows Server management, which are essential skills for cybersecurity and IT professionals.

-This project is made based off of Josh Madakor's Active Directory Lab.
+This project is made based on Josh Madakor's Active Directory Lab.
 All credit goes to him.

 **We will:**